Whitefish Lake (Montana): History

 Whitefish Lake was named in the 1850s for the abundant mountain whitefish (Prosopium williamsoni) harvested there.
-The Salish referred to the lake as epɫx̣ʷy̓u, "has whitefish".
+The Salish refer to the lake as epɫx̣ʷy̓u, "has whitefish".

 Geography

 Whitefish Lake is located northwest of the city of Whitefish, Montana, at an elevation of 2999 ft.
 It lies between the southwest flank of the Whitefish Range and the northeast flank of Lion Mountain in Flathead County.
 This natural 5.2 sqmi lake has a maximum length of 5.8 mi and width of 1.4 mi, and is 233 ft at its deepest.
 Whitefish Lake has a surface elevation of 2999 ft and occupies a surface area of approximately 5.2 sqmi.

 Tributaries to the lake include Swift Creek, which originates in Upper Whitefish Lake, and Lazy Creek, which enter at the northwestern head of the lake, and Hellroaring Creek on the eastern shore, and Beaver Creek which begins in Beaver Lake on the western shore.
 The lake has approximately 15.9 mi of shoreline.

 The lake's outflow is the Whitefish River, which is a tributary to the Stillwater River, which flows into the Flathead River about 1 mi east of Kalispell.